 More than 75,000 mourners assembled to pay their final homage to the People’s Hero.

-According to an eyewitness account, the crowd was so dense that that it took three hours for the funeral procession of over fifty vehicles to move from Molete to Oke Oluokun where he was to be buried.
+According to an eyewitness account, the crowd was so dense that it took three hours for the funeral procession of over fifty vehicles to move from Molete to Oke Oluokun where he was to be buried.

 Kingsley Ozumba Mbadiwe presented a coffin to the family on behalf of his political party, the NCNC.

 It must have been a special coffin.
-I remember that one verbal abuse that was popular in the West when I was growing up was to describe someone as having ‘long head like Adelabu’s coffin’.
+I remember that one verbal abuse that was popular in the West when I was growing up was to describe someone as having a ‘long head like Adelabu’s coffin’.

 Do you remember?
 Olori gboro bi posi Adelabu!
 (Long head like Adelabu’s casket)

 Dr. Nnamdi Azikiwe, the Leader of NCNC, was not physically present at the funeral but he was represented by top notchers of the party.

 He later came to pay his last respects to his very distinguished lieutenant.
 At the graveside, Azikiwe announced that NCNC would provide scholarships for all of Adelabu’s 15 children.
 He also donated 100 pounds to the family.